 02 of 06

 Variegated Monstera or 'Swiss cheese plant', such as the M. deliciosa pictured above can sell for up to $5000.
 A rare M. adansonii has sold for $700, and M. aurea sold for $3,726 on the popular auction site Trade Me.

-Beloved in New Zealand and in other parts of the world, the Variegated Monstera is easily one of the most popular plants of 2020.
+Beloved in New Zealand and other parts of the world, the Variegated Monstera is currently one of the most popular plants.
 The plant's slow propagation rate, however, makes it very rare.

 03 of 06

 Another plant with unique variegation, a Hoya carnosa compacta 'Hindu Rope' became the most expensive houseplant ever sold on Trade Me in June 2020.
 The site's member sold it for $6500.
 This established plant had a cream/yellow variegation on the inside of the leaf.

 If you decide you must have a Hoya, other varieties that are not quite so expensive.

 The common name for the tropical Rhaphidophora Tetrasperma is Philodendron Minima.
 The plant is often referred to as 'Mini Monstera' or 'Piccolo.'

 As New Zealand's passion for houseplants gows, an extremely rare variegated specimen sold in August 2020 for $8,150 on the country's largest trading site Trade Me.

 What makes this sale even more surprising is that the small minima had only four leaves.
 Sold modestly in a six-inch black plastic pot, the intrigue came about as a result of the description, which showcased the plant as "very rare" and "with stunning yellow variegation on every leaf."